We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Cash-out refinances

 Another alternative is a cash-out refinance.
 A cash-out refinance involves replacing the existing mortgage and mortgage lender for a loan with a higher amount and then pocketing the difference between the two loans.
 This option could be the best if mortgage rates are lower than your current mortgage, allowing you to benefit from lower interest payments while taking advantage of the increased equity in your home.
-However, cash-out refinance loans tend to have lower rates than home equity loans.
+Cash-out refinance loans tend to have lower rates than home equity loans.

 Personal loans

 Personal loans are another option.
 While personal loans and debt consolidation loans typically have higher interest rates than home equity loans, they may be the best option if you need funds quickly and don’t want to wait for the process of cash-out refinancing.
-Additionally, personal loans don’t require collateral, simplifying the process even further.
+Personal loans don’t require collateral, simplifying the process even further.
 Note that most personal loans will require a minimum credit score of 580 or higher.
 Personal loans can also be used to consolidate high-interest debt.

 No-Appraisal Home Equity Loan FAQs